Chapter 6 R Resources

 6.6 RMarkdown Template

-file contains the files necessary to produce this rendered document.
+This .zip file contains the files necessary to produce this rendered document.
 This document is a more complete version of a template than what is seen in the above videos.